aces/Loris-MRI/docs/05-PipelineLaunchOptions.md

 ```

-## 5.2 - Pipeline Launch for BIDS datasets directly (no DICOM files available)
+## 5.2 - Pipeline Launch for BIDS datasets (if no DICOM files available)

 ### 5.2.1 - Ideal BIDS structure for LORIS